Kotlin/kotlin-spec/src/kotlin.core/declarations.md

 This is allowed only inside an [abstract classifier declaration][Classifier declaration].
 If a function body $b$ is present, it should evaluate to type $B$ which should satisfy $B <: R$.

+TODO: `expect` and `external` functions also do not have implementations

 A parameterized function declaration consists of five main parts.

 * name $f$